ScienceComputing/NGSOmics_Programming/CaseControl_Design.md

   - If cases are a random sample of all cases in the population, controls should be a random sample of all non-cases in the population sampled at the same time
   - If study cases are not a random sample of all cases, it is unlikely that a random sample of the population of non-cases will make up a good control population; in other words, controls must be selected so as to **mirror the same biases** that entered into the selection of cases
   - **Comparability** is more important than representativeness in the selection of controls; the control must be at risk of developing the disease; the control should **resemble the case in all respects except for the presence of disease**
+  - !
+Do not use convenient controls; use controls who are well defined

-# Source of data - exposure
+# Source of data - exposure - recall bias
 - Interviews with cases and controls
 - Interviews with surrogates (relatives)
 - Medical records